kanisterio/kanister/design/kanister-kopia-integration.md

 ### Secrets Management

-Instead of resuming full responsibility over the management of the different level of Kopia credentials, this design proposes the adoption of a shared responsibility model, where users are responsible for the long-term safekeeping of their credentials.
+Instead of assuming full responsibility over the management of different Kopia credentials, this design proposes the adoption of a shared responsibility model, where users are responsible for the long-term safekeeping of their credentials.
 This model ensures Kanister remains free from a hard dependency on any crypto packages, and vault-like functionalities.

 If misplaced, Kanister will not be able to recover these credentials.